 Let me start out by saying that I discovered coconut oil about a year ago.
-At the time, I was semi-knowledgeable about its qualities the most notable of which were that it was a heart healthy fat and that if stored properly, it had long shelf life.
-On the other hand, I also knew it smelled and supposedly tasted like coconut and that it was expensive, ranking up there with a high quality EVOO.
+At the time, I was semi-knowledgeable about its qualities the most notable of which were that it was a heart-healthy fat and that if stored properly, it had a long shelf life.
+On the other hand, I also knew it smelled and supposedly tasted like coconut and that it was expensive, ranking up there with a high-quality EVOO.

 A year later I can honestly say that any hesitation I had regarding coconut oil has been set aside.
 I use it in cooking, as a skin moisturizer, and in those all-important healing salves that come out of my kitchen every month or so.

 This stuff is so good that I recently purchased a 5-gallon tub from my favorite purveyor, Tropical Traditions.
 Five gallons!
 Can you imagine?

 Of course, once I shared that little tidbit on the Sunday Survival Buzz, the emails started coming in.
 What is coconut oil?
 What is the difference between the various types?
 How long does it last?
 What do I use it for?

 Holy smokes; I had no idea there would be so much interest in coconut oil.
 Given the interest and the need to put some credible information together for you, I turned to one of my blogging colleagues for help in coming up with information on coconut oil for preppers.